FAQs: Child Custody Laws

 Unlike moving out of state, there is no statute under New Jersey family laws concerning relocation within the state.
 However, there is great case law on the matter, which states that if such a move is found to be a substantial change in circumstances, then a modification of custody and parenting-time might be warranted (Schulze v Morris).

-If you have questions about unique custody arrangements or relocating with your child during a New Jersey family law matter, contact the law offices of Peter Van Aulen for a free, initial consultation today at 201-845-7400.
+If you have questions about unique custody arrangements or relocating with your child during a New Jersey family law matter, contact the law offices of Peter Van Aulen for an initial consultation today at 201-845-7400.